 SMD PRO vs Published Data

-The focusing results of a metalens simulated by SMD PRO is compared with measured data published in Ref.
+The focusing results of a metalens simulated by SMD PRO is compared with measured data published in Refarrow-up-right.
 The intensity distribution on the focal plane (Fig. 2e in the Ref.) and FWHM (Fig. 2h in the Ref.) are in good agreement with our results (image below).

 SMD PRO simulation results.
 Left: intensity on focal plane (Ixy).
-Right: intensity along the y-axis (Iy) on focal plane.
+Right: intensity along y-axis (Iy) on focal plane.

 • Lens info